 He added that he’s still unsure of how the show will end — when it eventually does.
 “So I know where I am in the story, and I do feel like we’re reaching kind of a pivot point, but whether that’s the end or not, I don’t know.
 It just feels like it’s a good time to reassess what you were thinking, just because the story world has opened up because the real world has changed so much,” Miller said.

-With all of that in mind, here’s everything we know about The Handmaid’s Tale Season 5.
+With all of that in mind, here’s everything we know about The Handmaid’s Tale Season 5 — including the newly released, intense AF full trailer that will give you straight-up chills.

 Who’s in The Handmaid’s Tale Season 5 cast?

-So are some new additions to the cast, including McKenna Grace (Young Sheldon, Fuller House) as Esther Keyes and Zawe Ashton (Wanderlust, Greta) as Oona.
+Some new additions to the cast will return, though, including McKenna Grace (Young Sheldon, Fuller House) as Esther Keyes and Zawe Ashton (Wanderlust, Greta) as Oona.
 Also, just because he’s dead and gone doesn’t mean that Joseph Fiennes won’t be returning for some flashback scenes to round out the story fully.
 Miller told Entertainment Weekly, “I think we’ll see Fred again.
 I mean, I would die if I didn’t see Joe [Fiennes] again.
 He’s the most lovely man, generous actor, such a professional.
 He is the nicest man stuck playing the most horrible person.
 I think at the end of every season, he shaves that beard off quite quickly.
 He’s an absolutely lovely man whose two adorable little daughters both call me sir.
 So he’s 100 percent in my book.”

 Will this be the last season?